 For some applications like laser drilling of holes, a remaining problem is that the laser beam hits the target plane with non-normal incidence, except in the central point.
 Therefore, there are also so-called telecentric scan lenses, which are designed such that one obtains normal incidence for all points of the target plane (see Figure 2).

-Telecentric lens systems are not only requiring more complicated designs (e.g. with more elements), but also have the obvious limitations that the scanned area on the target plane is limited by the size of the lens.
+Telecentric lens systems have the obvious limitation that the scanned area on the target plane is limited by the size of the lens.
 That usually makes them unsuitable for display purposes, for example.
 An advantage, however, is that one obtains a quite precisely constant spot size or the full area.

 Main Performance Parameters

-The distances from the focus plane to the output side of the lens housing is called the back working distance.
-It is often good to have a substantial back working distance, e.g. to avoid contaminations of the lens.
+The distances from the focus to the output side of the lens system is called the working distance.
+It is often good to have a substantial working distance, e.g. to avoid contaminations of the lens.
 It may also be useful to place a protective optical window close to the lens output.